Laurence Trimble: Biography

 In 1950, the Los Angeles Times reported on one of the presentations on dog training that Trimble gave to Sunday-school classes.
 He would take his one-year-old German Shepherd, Bambi, or one of his other five dogs, and tell the children about dogs and how to care for them.
 He told this particular group of young people at Mount Hollywood Congregational Church how he made friends with dogs, and how dogs could help them make friends with other people.
 "A dog has no politics or religion, so you can tell people about him freely, and when you have finished you have talked to them about themselves", Trimble said.
 "I can tell more about people from what they say about their dogs than from what they say about themselves."

-Trimble died from a heart ailment on February 8, 1954, a week before his 69th birthday, at the Motion Picture Country House and Hospital in Woodland Hills, California.
+Trimble died from a heart ailment on February 8, 1954, at age 68, at the Motion Picture Country House and Hospital in Woodland Hills, California.